Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Scalable oversight details

-\textbf{Outcome-based baseline.} This agent trains on all episodes, with the reward function
+\textbf{Naive training baseline.} The naive training baseline trains on all episodes with reward function

-The outcome-based baseline never reaches \good{} in our test environments (as we verified empirically by testing it at 50\% oversight), because it learns the optimal behavior under this reward function, which is to go to \bad{} whenever it is closer than \good{} and not under oversight.
+The naive training baseline eventually learns approximately-optimal behavior with respect to its reward function.
+This behavior is to go to \bad{} whenever it is closer than \good{} and not under oversight.
+Consequently, it achieves low ground truth return late in training, particularly at low levels of oversight.

-\textbf{Data-filtering baseline.} This agent trains with access to comprehensive labels, but only a fraction of the episodes are observed.
-This fraction is analogous to the oversight level $p$.
-Its reward function is
+\textbf{Data filtering baseline.} The data filtering baseline is trained only on episodes where the outcome is understood, i.e. $y \neq \text{ reached something}$.
+It uses the reward function

+When the oversight level is under $40\%$, the data filtering baseline fails to learn the optimal behavior given this reward function, which is to navigate to \good{} using the shortest path in all cases (\cref{fig:rl-performance-by-oversight}).
+This failure exists \emph{even in the limit of training}, as shown in \cref{fig:rl-filtering-v-routing}.
+This is unsurprising, as training on a non-i.i.d.\ subset of trajectories has no convergence guarantees in principle.

+\textbf{Oracle filtering baseline.} Oracle filtering (not presented in the main body) trains with the ability to observe all terminal states, but its training data (at the level of rollouts) is downsampled i.i.d.\ at a rate equal to the oversight level $p$.
+This violates the definition of the partial oversight environment.

-The data filtering baseline learns the optimal behavior given this reward function, which is to navigate to \good{} in all cases.
-However, it requires more data.
-To learn behavior comparable to a routed policy trained with 4\% oversight, the filtering baseline requires about 20\% of the training episodes to be kept (\cref{fig:rl-filtering-v-routing}).
-This means our method is about $5\times$ more data-efficient than filtering.
+Unlike data filtering, oracle filtering learns approximately optimal behavior given the reward function, which is to navigate to \good{} in all cases.
+Interestingly, despite making use of data it should not have access to, oracle filtering is less data efficient than gradient routing early in training.
+For example, under 10\% oversight, oracle filtering needs approximately 3\texttimes--4\texttimes\;more training steps to reach the performance of gradient routing (\cref{fig:rl-filtering-v-routing}).
+This means that in these cases, gradient routing is about 3\texttimes--4\texttimes\;more data-efficient than even oracle filtering.

-Note that the highest episodic return for the gradient routing MoE agent is about 0.2 lower than the data filtering baseline.
+Note that the highest episodic return for the gradient routing MoE agent is about 0.2 lower than what the oracle filtering baseline reaches given enough training steps.
 This is because, while the ablated agent virtually never navigates \emph{towards} \bad{} alone, it will walk to \bad{} if it is on the shortest path to \good{}.
 Based on the random initial state of the environment, this happens some proportion of the time, leading to reduced reward.
 We discuss considerations necessary for overcoming this shortcoming in \cref{apx:capabilities-vs-dispositions}.

+\textbf{Ablations.} To understand the roles played by gradient routing and the MoE, we ablate each of them. \Cref{fig:rl-routing-impact}) show that that both techniques are necessary to achieve stable performance.
+Gradient routing on its own causes some expert specialization early in training, but on on average this effect dissipates over time.
+Gating on its own does not lead to reliable specialization.